When is the last time you adjusted any settings on your router?

 How about using your router to block a device’s access to the internet?

-The Gryphon router solves this problem by making network management simple and approachable.
-It makes it easy to use your router as the powerhouse it should be, while providing fast and stable WiFi for all your devices.
+The Gryphon makes it easy to use your router as the powerhouse it should be.
+It provides fast and stable WiFi for all your devices, and most importantly, gives you the tools you need to keep your kids safe (and focused!) while online.

 Now look at how it’s done on the Gryphon app: